mrdaemon/exosphere/docs/source/providers.rst

 The FreeBSD provider is implemented in the `exosphere.providers.freebsd` module.
 It uses the `pkg` command to manage packages and updates.

-Repo sync *does not* require sudo privileges, as it is a no-op, since `pkg` does not actually require a separate step, and the repositories are synced automatically otherwise.
+Repo sync *requires* sudo privileges, as it needs to run ``/usr/sbin/pkg update`` to update the package cache from repository.

+By default, given the stock :ref:`Sudo Policy <default_sudo_policy_option>`, in Exosphere, Repo sync will **not** run for FreeBSD hosts, and you will need to configure sudoers appropriately before changing the Sudo Policy.

+Alternatively, you can run ``/usr/sbin/pkg update`` via a cronjob or similar mechanism to keep the repository information up to date without having to configure sudo privileges for Exosphere.

 Updates retrieval is done using ``pkg upgrade`` in simulation mode, and *does not* require elevated privileges.